strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 Apache understood that MirrorMaker was due an overhaul [[KIP-382: MirrorMaker 2.0](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0)].
 They identified the key issues with using the original MirrorMaker -- manual topic configuration, the lack of support for _active/active_ replication, and the inability to track offsets -- and eradicated them with MirrorMaker 2.0.
 The changes are bold, particularly moving to a Kafka Connect foundation.
-But the new design works so much better for backup and disaster recovery.
+But the new design works so much better, particularly for backup and disaster recovery.

 I hope this post has persuaded you of the benefits of MirrorMaker 2.0.
 With the release of Strimzi 0.17, you get example files to be able to try it.